United Nations Secretariat Building: Curtain walls

 The wider western and eastern elevations of the facade consist of glass curtain walls set within a metal grid.
 The Secretariat Building was the first skyscraper in New York City to use a glass curtain wall.
 The western and eastern elevations contain 5,400 windows in total.
 A total of 300000 ft2 of glass was used, a greater proportion than any other structure in the world at the time.
+The General Bronze Corporation manufactured and supplied the building with 5,400 individual windows, spandrel frames, louvers, and architectural metalwork.
 The original curtain wall was a single layer of blue-green glass that absorbed heat.
-The reflective glass was chosen largely as a means to reduce heat on the western elevation, which absorbed most of the sunlight during a typical workday.
+The reflective glass was chosen mainly as a means to reduce heat on the western elevation, which absorbed most of the sunlight during a typical workday.
 The eastern elevation was clad in the same material for aesthetic reasons.
+General Bronze Corporation manufactured the windows to meet the specifications of Harrison's design: "a curtain wall cantilevered two feet, nine inches, in front of the steel structure so that it formed a flush skin of blue-green Thermopane heat-absorbing glass, painted black on the inner face."
 The modern facade, installed in 2010, is made of low emissivity glass that resembles the original facade.
-The modern curtain wall contains two layers of glass panes, which are more resistant to shattering in case of a bombing.
+The modern curtain wall consists of two layers of glass panes, which are more resistant to shattering in case of a bombing.

-The original curtain walls were cantilevered 2 ft 9 in from the building's superstructure and were attached to the concrete floor slabs.
+When the building was completed, the curtain walls were cantilevered 2 ft 9 in from the superstructure and were attached to the concrete floor slabs.
 Each of the original windows were aluminum sash windows, separated by aluminum mullions that projected slightly from the facade.
 The sash windows were compatible with conventional window cleaning equipment.
-The modern curtain walls are hung from the superstructure via outrigger plates, and they contain projecting aluminum mullions similar to those on the original sash windows.
+The modern curtain walls are hung from the superstructure via outrigger plates, and there are projecting aluminum mullions similar to those on the original sash windows.
 The western and eastern elevations are each divided vertically into ten bays, each measuring 28 ft wide.
 Within each bay are seven panels, each measuring 4 ft wide and 12 ft tall.
-Three of the original curtain-wall panels are preserved in the Museum of Modern Art.
+Three of the old curtain-wall panels are preserved in the Museum of Modern Art.

-The windows on different stories are separated by spandrel panels.
+Spandrel panels separate the windows on different stories.
 The inner faces of the spandrels are painted black, insulating the building while also giving the impression of depth.
-The curtain walls originally contained weep holes, which were intended to prevent the windows from cracking.
+The curtain walls initially had weep holes, which were intended to prevent the windows from cracking.
 Most of the weep holes were plugged in 1952 and 1953 because the building's shape and its susceptibility to high winds frequently caused rainwater to leak into the building.

-Floors 6, 16, 28, and 39 contain pipe galleries rather than glass panels, since these stories include mechanical equipment.
+Floors 6, 16, 28, and 39 house mechanical equipment and thus contain pipe galleries rather than glass panels.
 The facades of these mechanical stories consist of latticed panels, except on floor 39, where there is a mechanical penthouse behind an open-air grille.
 The architect Henry Stern Churchill wrote that the mechanical penthouse was "a very simple shape and could very well have been left visible".